 Ojama Yellow: That really hurts, boss!
 Aren't you tired of insulting us?

 - Bastion's night with Taniya is way more ambiguous in the original.
 Nothing's more kid-friendly than the distant screams of a possibly-brainwashed teenaged Celibate Hero being raped by an Action Girl.

 - Don't forget the time Jaden called Hassleberry "Dingleberry" during their first duel.

 - To remove references of hermaphroditism, Yubel was changed to purely female in the dub, except: 1) "Her" left leg is still definitively male.
 2) "Her" past life is very obviously voiced by a man.
-So in attempting to remove filthy unsightly material, they turned Yubel into a Transexual and this made the main character gay.
+So in attempting to remove filthy unsightly material, they turned Yubel into a Transexual.
 Wow.